-A home fixture against Crotone should be a given and you can get the latest odds on the match at New Betting Sites for the best match odds and offers.
-We might see some rotation in midfield with a eye on next Friday’s game against Napoli so there’s a possibility that Marchisio or Matuidi start.
+A home fixture against Crotone should be a given and we might see some rotation in midfield with a eye on next Friday’s game against Napoli so there’s a possibility that Marchisio or Matuidi start.
 Allegri might opt for experience against Napoli so it’s entirely possible that there are changes in the full-back positions and at the back.

 Barcelona looked content for a draw from the get-go.
 Leaving Messi out for most of the match seemed an indicator of their intentions as a point would secure them top spot in the group and guarantee qualification.
 Andres Iniesta, Sergio Busquets and Ivan Rakitic played a great game in midfield, although the attack looked pretty toothless and was kept in check by a good display from the Juve back line.

 Best new signing on the field:

 Douglas Costa was superb from the start, full of zip and pace, skipping past defenders and had his early shot had better placement and power, the outcome could have been so different.
 He’s found his feet after a shaky start and he looks a more attacking/direct option to have on the left.
 Of course, there’s room for improvement, but I think that will only come with more playing time for the Brazilian.
 A good display overall to go alongside some encouraging displays so far.